A Generalized Framework for Simultaneous Long-Short Feedback Trading: Introduction

 While various extensions to the SLS framework have been proposed to date, the basic underlying model structure has remained essentially unchanged in the sense that the initial investment and feedback parameters are the same for both the long and short investments.
 However, a real trader may wish to tune these components of the controller in different ways.
 We also note that in the current literature, although much theoretical work has been done (mainly on investigating the positive gain property under different scenarios), testing such SLS strategies in practical situations has been much more limited.
 Specifically, testing has been typically carried out on a very small number of stock price series (one or two), and, hence, there is very little sense of the general performance of these control-based strategies.
-Furthermore, there has also been a lack of guidance on how one should select the feedback parameter in practice, where, apparently, this choice has been quite arbitrary in applications shown to date.
-However, with the level of gain being quite modest in some applications (as was mentioned in \cite{primbs2017robustness, malekpour2018generalization}), one wonders whether or not greater gains can be made through a more objective selection process, e.g., by optimizing some criterion.
+(Interestingly however, various other technical trading strategies were examined in \cite{hsu2005reexamining}, albeit using only four market index series.)
+Furthermore, there has also been a lack of guidance as to how one should select the feedback parameter in practice, where, apparently, this choice has been quite arbitrary in applications shown to date.
+This is despite \cite{barmish2016new} highlighting that ``the most important new class of research problems $\ldots$ involves optimal gain selection'', recognizing that the feedback parameter has a ``large effect [on] the mean and variance of the gain'' (see also \cite{baumann2017stock}).
+With the level of gain being quite modest in some applications (as was mentioned in \cite{primbs2017robustness,malekpour2018generalization}), one wonders whether or not greater and/or more stable gains can be made through a more objective selection process, e.g., by optimizing some criterion.